Vehicle Wrap FAQs

 An ad in the yellow pages can cost up to $15,000 per year — with your competitors listed right there next to your ad.
 The same is true for pay-per-click advertising — at an even higher cost per month.
 Car or vehicle wraps have the potential to garner thousands of impressions each day, they last up to three years and cost, on average, between $2,500 and $5,000 for a standard vehicle.
 Ask about fleet pricing.

-Does it affect the paint on my car?
+Does it damage the paint on my car?

 How long does a vehicle wrap last?